Sports car projects : ADO30

 A lingering demise

 With the Jaguar/BMC merger of July 1966, the project’s many detractors might have hoped for a swift and painless end for Fireball XL-5.
-Instead, studies were instigated to use either the 2.5 litre Daimler V8 or a low-deck 2.4- or 2.8-litre Jaguar XK engine in place of the Rolls-Royce unit.
+Instead, studies were instigated to use either the 2.5-litre Daimler V8 or a low-deck 2.4- or 2.8-litre Jaguar XK engine in place of the Rolls-Royce unit.
 At the same time, the use of the MGC’s torsion bar front suspension was proposed in place of the Hydrolastic system.

 The moderately informed observer will view these developments with something approaching incredulity.
 Jaguar’s apparent willingness to aid and abet a BMC product, which manifestly encroached on their market territory, contrasts sharply with their complicity in excising the Rover P8 and P6BS/P9 from Leyland’s production plans immediately after the BMC-Leyland merger in January 1968.

-The intention behind what appeared to be last-minute reprieve was to re-position ADO30 downmarket of the E-type, with a target US list price of $4000 to $5000, maintaining a clear distance from the E-Type’s price of $6000 to $6500.
-With cost now the determining factor in the project’s survival, Geoffrey Rose, BMH’s director of planning, re-examined the recondite BMC-era costings and established that the manufacturing cost of the Longbridge car was actually £26 more than the E-Type figure of £1083.
+The intention behind what appeared to be last-minute reprieve was to re-position ADO30 downmarket of the E-type, with a target US list price of $4000 to $5000, maintaining a clear distance from the E-type’s price of $6000 to $6500.
+With cost now the determining factor in the project’s survival, Geoffrey Rose, BMH’s Director of Planning, re-examined the recondite BMC-era costings and established that the manufacturing cost of the Longbridge car was actually £26 more than the E-type figure of £1083.
 In Spring 1967, the curtain was drawn on a project which had shown early promise, but had delivered little other than division and defeatism.

-While it is easy, with the benefit of hindsight, to dismiss Fireball XL-5 as the folly of a misguided management, the reality is that throughout the 1970s, many large-volume car manufacturers in Europe and beyond had set their sights on a share of the glamour and technical kudos which had hitherto been the preserve of small high-end specialist manufacturers.
+While it is easy, with the benefit of hindsight, to dismiss Fireball XL-5 as the folly of a misguided management, the reality is that throughout the 1970s, many large-volume car manufacturers in Europe and beyond had set their sights on a share of the glamour and technical kudos which had until now been the preserve of small high-end specialist manufacturers.

-The best known examples were:
+The best-known examples were:

 - Alfa Romeo Montreal (1970-77)